FindoraNetwork/noah/README.md

 > cargo test --doc
 ```

-Run only the property-testing tests
+Run only the property-testing tests (which are slow and thus marked as *ignored*).

 ```
-> cargo test --test prop
+> cargo test -- --ignored
 ```

 ### Test coverage